jadliaissam-edu/springboot/README.md

+# Goal
-# This is a demo Repo for use when dockerizing Spring Boot App
+This is a demo Repo for use when dockerizing Spring Boot App